legacy-seismic-data/legacy-seismic-data.github.io/organizations/sovietunion.md

 to recover, preserve, scan, and digitize the historic seismograms of Soviet Peaceful Nuclear Explosions (PNEs).
 The Soviet Union detonated 122 PNEs from the mid-1960s through the late 1980s.
 The PNEs were conducted in a wide range of geologic settings and geographic locations, thus representing a unique data set for geophysical studies.
-T

 ## Stations